-In this paper, the comic book “Watchmen” by Gibbons and Moore, two scholarly articles “The Human Stain: Chaos and the Rage for Order in Watchmen” by Bryan D. Dietrich and “Moore and Gibbons’s Watchmen: Exact Personifications of Science” by Brent Fishbraugh, and “Abraham’s Enchanted Forest” by Straub.
-According to the resources it can make the claim, the mighty god Dr. Manhattan is the product of social selection, which can be demonstrated with his career transition from a watchman into a nuclear physicist, his relationship with United State, and his recognition of unchangeable history and future.
+In this paper, the comic book Watchmen by Gibbons and Moore, two scholarly articles The Human Stain: Chaos and the Rage for Order in Watchmen by Bryan D. Dietrich and Moore and Gibbons’s Watchmen: Exact Personifications of Science by Brent Fishbraugh, and Abraham’s Enchanted Forest by Straub.
+According to the resources it can make the claim, the mighty God Dr. Manhattan is the product of social selection, which can be demonstrated with his career transition from a watchman into a nuclear physicist, his relationship with United States, and his recognition of unchangeable history and future.

 At first, the definition of social selection according to Merriam-Webster dictionary is “the differential action of social conditions or agencies on the longevity and reproductive rates of individuals and strains in the population.”
 Which can interoperate as the society defines the characteristic traits of individuals.

-Social selection was developed in Jon’s earlier age, which was known as “Dr. Manhattan” in the “Watchman”.
-At first Jon’s passion was being a watch maker just like his father, but due to his father’s discovery of Einstein’s works, Jon had to give up his early passion into the nuclear physicist industry under his father’s influence, which Jon would be more successful if he could become a nuclear physicist.
-“My father was a watch maker; he abandoned it when Einstein discovered time is relative.
-I would only agree that a symbolic clock is as nourishing to the intellect as photograph of oxygen to a drowning man.”(Gibbon Moore), “He begins his life wanting to be a watchmaker like his father; however, while Jon is in his late teen years, the first atomic bomb is dropped, and Jon’s father sees no future in watchmaking”(Fishbraugh 194) With both quotes, we concluded that during the late 1940s and early 1950s, nuclear physicist was a highly praised job, where the demand nuclear physicist raised, the supply of nuclear physicist also needed to meet the demand, so Jon was forced to be a nuclear physicist under his father’s influence; Jon’s career changed had led himself into the victim of social selection.
+Dr. Watchman, familiarly known as Jon developed his social selection at an early age.
+At first, Jon’s passion was to be a watch maker just like his father, but due to his father’s discovery of Einstein’s works, Jon had to give up his early passion into the nuclear physicist industry under his father’s influence.“My father was a watch maker; he abandoned it when Einstein discovered time is relative.
+I would only agree that a symbolic clock is as nourishing to the intellect as photograph of oxygen to a drowning man.”(Gibbon Moore)”.
+Jon began his life wanting to be a watchmaker like his father; however, while Jon was in his late teen years, the first atomic bomb was dropped, and Jon’s father did not see a future in watchmaking”(Fishbraugh 194).
+With both quotes, we concluded that during the late 1940s and early 1950s, being a nuclear physicist was a highly praised job, with the increased demand for nuclear physicists, Jon was urged to be a nuclear physicist under his father’s influence; Jon’s career change had led hims into the victim of social selection.